TIY-LR-FEE/assignments/31-a-real-app/README.md

-Now that we know how to use Services and auth with Firebase, let's create a full authentication solution.
-Users will be able to register, login and view their profile.
+You've created a full authentication solution with Firebase.
+Let's build on that work to make an actual app where users can manage their movie collection.

 ## What to Submit